abderraouf-adjal/ArduinoSpritzCipher/README.txt

   Setup spritz state with a key and nonce (Salt).

 uint8_t spritz_rand_byte(spritz_ctx *ctx)
-  Generates a byte of keystream from spritz state (spritz_ctx).
+  Generates a byte of keystream from spritz state (spritz_ctx), The byte can be used to make a random key or encrypt/decrypt data using XOR.
                 ------------------------

 void spritz_wipe_ctx(spritz_ctx *ctx)